 - Check the label for a seal from the International Olive Oil Council (IOC), which certifies the type of oil used.

 - Shop for olive oil that comes in a dark glass bottle that can protect light from entering and damaging the vulnerable fatty acids.
 A dark bottle that is green, black, etc., protects the oil from oxidation and becoming rancid.
 Avoid oils that come in a plastic or clear bottle.
-The Fresh-Pressed Olive Oil Club is a good option.

 - Look for a harvesting date on the label to know that the oil is still fresh.
 According to The Olive Oil Times, as long as your oil is stored away from heat and light, an unopened bottle of good quality olive oil lasts for up to two years from the date it was bottled.
 Once the bottle is opened, it should be used within a few months — and again, keep it in a cool, dark place.